department-of-veterans-affairs/va.gov-team/products/ask-va/research/Submit an inquiry/Round 1/Research plan.md

 ### Veteran journey

-Ask VA can support Veterans, their family members, and other submitters at all stages of the Veteran journey, from starting up to aging.
+Ask VA can support Veterans, their family members, and other submitters at many stages of the Veteran journey.
+They may use Ask VA when they’re separating up until aging.

 ## Research goals

 The key goals of this study are to:

+* Review the experience of a Veteran asking a question about their own benefits
 * Review whether Veterans understand when they need to authenticate and the benefits of authentication
-* Review the experience of a Veteran asking a question about their own benefits
 * Understand what Veterans expect to happen after they submit a question

 ### Outcome